KevinMoonLab/Nexarag/README.md

 Browse the full library of Ollama models [here](https://ollama.com/library).

 ## Linux/WSL
 Models can be pulled through the command line in the `ollama` Docker container.
+The `nomic-embed-text:v1.5` embedding model is required; pull any other models that your hardware supports for LLM integration.

 ```
 docker exec -it nexarag.ollama /bin/bash